sebastianspicker/phyphox-arduino-classroom-kit/README.md

 - The document now favors checked behavior over exploratory notes.

 ## Usage
-- Merged scattered locale guidance into the docs.
+- Rewrote the github actions explanation around the maintained behavior.

 - The older setup fragments have been reduced to the useful parts.